 Remission and the chance of recurrence

-A remission can be temporary or permanent.
-This uncertainty causes many children and their parents to feel worried or anxious that the cancer will come back.
-While many remissions are permanent, it is important to talk with your child’s doctor about the possibility of the cancer returning.
+A remission may be temporary or permanent.
+This uncertainty causes many people to worry that the cancer will come back.
+While many remissions are permanent, it is important to talk with the doctor about the possibility of the cancer returning.
 Understanding the risk of recurrence and the treatment options may help everyone feel more prepared if the cancer does return.
 Learn more about coping with the fear of recurrence.

-If the cancer does return after the original treatment, it is called recurrent disease.
+If the cancer returns after the original treatment, it is called recurrent disease.
 It may come back in the same place (called a local recurrence), nearby (regional recurrence), or in another place (distant recurrence).
-Recurrence is most common within the first two years after treatment has finished.
-However, late recurrences occurring up to five years after treatment are more common with Ewing sarcoma than with other types of childhood cancers.
+Recurrence is most common within the first 2 years after Ewing sarcoma treatment has finished.
+But late recurrences that develop up to 5 years after treatment are more common with Ewing sarcoma than with other types of cancers in this age group.

-If there is a recurrence, a cycle of testing will begin again to learn as much as possible about the recurrence, including whether the cancer’s stage has changed.
-After testing is done, you, your child, and your child’s doctor will talk about the treatment options.
+If a recurrence happens, a new cycle of testing will begin again to learn as much as possible about it.
+After this testing is done, the doctor will talk about the treatment options with you.
 The next round of treatment will depend on where and when the cancer recurred and how it was first treated.
-The doctor may use chemotherapy, including cyclophosphamide and irinotecan (Camptosar), temozolomide (Temodar, Methazolastone), and topotecan (Hycamtin), radiation therapy, and/or may surgically remove new tumors.
-Stem cell transplantation may also be recommended.
-Your child’s doctor may also suggest clinical trials that are studying new ways to treat this type of recurrent cancer.
+The doctor may recommend chemotherapy, including cyclophosphamide (available as a generic drug) and irinotecan (Camptosar), temozolomide (Temodar), and topotecan (Hycamtin, Brakiva); radiation therapy; and/or surgery to remove new tumors.
+Bone marrow/stem cell transplantation may also be recommended.

-Patients with recurrent Ewing sarcoma and their parents often experience emotions such as disbelief or fear.
-Patients and families are encouraged to talk with their health care team about these feelings and ask about support services to help them cope.
+People with recurrent Ewing sarcoma and their family sometimes experience emotions such as disbelief or fear.
+You are encouraged to talk with your child's health care team about these feelings and ask about support services to help your family cope.
 Learn more about dealing with a recurrence.